ajithajayan/week9/README.md

-# week9- we are creating a admin page using django to for the CRED opertions.
+# week9- we are creating a admin page using django for the CRED opertions.